tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/对象操作/上传与复制对象_intl_en.md

         }
     }
 });
-// Set the status callback where you can view the replication progress cosxmlCopyTask.setTransferStateListener(new TransferStateListener() {
+// Set the job status callback to view the job progress cosxmlCopyTask.setTransferStateListener(new TransferStateListener() {
     @Override
     public void onStateChanged(TransferState state) {